Afrikaans name: Ermelo

 Although the area around Ermelo has ruins dating back to about 1400 AD, the towns history can be traced back to 1870.
 Frans Lion Cachet, a Reverend from the Dutch Reformed Church, established a congregation in the area.
+Cachet had been inspired by Hermanus Willem Witteveen who lived in Ermelo in Netherlands and he named the new town after the Dutch city.
 Today Ermelo has a population of around 85,000 people.

 The area surrounding Ermelo is used for a number of different types of farming.
 Amongst others there is wool, cattle, potatoes and maize.
 Mines in the area produce coal, torbanite and anthracite.

 The town does not offer too much in the way of attractions for visitors but it is serviced by three major roads and does offer easy access to a number of attractions within an hours drive.

 References and further readingConolly's Guide to Southern Africa - Author: Denis Conolly - Year Published: 1982 - Page: 291

 On Route - A region by region guide to South Africa - Author: B.P.J.
 Erasmus - Year Published: 1995 - Page: 173